 - Activation of travel insurance varies by card.
 You may have to spend a certain amount or pay for your entire trip using your card for the insurance to activate.

 - Cover varies.
 Your policy may offer cover overseas only, or within Australia only.

-- If you don’t travel that often, you may not get that much value from the insurance offered, as you are paying more in annual fees and interest, while not getting much back from the cover.
+- If you don’t travel that often, you may not get that much value from the insurance offered.
+You might find you're paying more in annual fees and interest and not getting the returns from perks like insurance.

 - Certain exclusions and an excess may apply.

 - The cover offered may not be as extensive as standalone travel insurance, in terms of the length on trip covered, the limits offered, or the activities covered.

 Credit Cards with Free Travel Insurance - Frequently Asked Questions

 There are certain factors to consider when you're comparing credit card travel insurance options.
 And yes, it’s always better to look at what your credit card travel insurance offers before you apply, rather than before you fly.